sunnyyang/corefreq

 3. First-Time Setup for Secure Boot Users

-If you have Secure Boot enabled, the installation will succeed, but the kernel module will not load until you approve its signing key.
+If you have Secure Boot enabled, the kernel module will be built and signed, but it cannot load until you enroll the akmod signing key.
 This is a standard, one-time security procedure for any third-party kernel module.

 To approve the key, follow these steps: